eip-home/eip-arch/draft-eip-arch.md

 nor of a separate MPLS layer.
 Another example is the INT (IN band Telemetry) solution for monitoring.

-We believe that this trend is fundamental for the future proof evolution of networking architectures and it should be pursued further.
+The EIP solution is aligned with this trend, which will ensure a future proof evolution of networking architectures.
 We envisage a feature-rich, extensible and programmable IPv6 networking layer, in which the intelligence is distributed across end-hosts, routers, virtual functions, servers in datacenters so that services can be implemented in the smartest and more efficient way.

+The EIP solution foresees the introduction of an EIP header in the IPv6 packet header.
+The proposed EIP header is extensible and meant to support a number of use cases.
+In general, the content of this new header can be read and written by end hosts and by transit routers.
+Depending of the specific use-case, only specific nodes will be interested in reading or writing the EIP header.
+The use of the EIP header will be confined to a single domain or to a set of cooperating domains, so there is no need of a global, Internet-wide support of the new header for its introduction.
+Moreover, there could be cases in which legacy nodes can simply ignore the EIP header and provide transit to packets containing this header.

+An important usage scenario considers a provider network, in particular the network portion from an ingress edge node to an egress edge node.
+In this scenario, the ingress edge node can encapsulate the user packet coming from an access network into an outer packet.
+The outer packet is carried inside the provider network until an egress edge node, which will decapsulate the inner packet and deliver it to the destination access network or to another transit network, depending on the specific topology and service.
+When the IPv6/SRv6 dataplane is used in the provider network, this means that the ingress edge node will be the source of an outer IPv6 packet in which it is possible to add the EIP header.
+The outer IPv6 packet, containing the EIP header will be processed inside the "limited domain" of the provider network, so that the operator can make sure that all the transit routers either are EIP aware or at least they can forward packets containing the EIP header.

 * Both end nodes and routers can read/write EIP information